 Check out this curated collection of Natural cotton wear for eczema sufferers.

 If you’re experiencing groin eczema due to a latex hypersensitivity, definitely check out our blog post: 4 Ways to Relieve Groin Eczema.

-Aside from latex and polyester allergies, there are several other factors than can contribute to textile dermatitis.
+Aside from latex and polyester allergies, there are several other allergens that can contribute to textile dermatitis.